OpenMS/pyopenms-docs/docs/source/peptide_search.rst

 interpreted by comparing them against a theoretical set of spectra generated from a FASTA database.
-OpenMS contains a (simple) implementation of such a "search engine" that compares experimental spectra against theoretical spectra generated from a tryptic digest of a proteome.
+OpenMS contains a (simple) implementation of such a "search engine" that compares experimental spectra against theoretical spectra generated from an enzymatic or chemical digest of a proteome (e.g. tryptic digest).

 In most proteomics applications, a dedicated search engine (such as Comet, Crux, Mascot, MSGFPlus, MSFragger, Myrimatch, OMSSA, SpectraST or XTandem;